 Mimar Sinan (l.
-1488/1490-1588 CE), a prominent Ottoman architect, served under Suleiman the Magnificent and his two successors and rivaled the excellence of Michelangelo (l.
-1475-1564 CE).
-Sinan was responsible for designing masterpieces like Suleymaniye Mosque (inaugurated on 1557 CE) and Selimiye Mosque (inaugurated on 1575 CE); one of his disciples was responsible for the iconic Sultan Ahmed Mosque or Blue Mosque (completed in 1616 CE).
+1488/1490-1588), a prominent Ottoman architect, served under Suleiman the Magnificent and his two successors and rivaled the excellence of Michelangelo (l.
+1475-1564).
+Sinan was responsible for designing masterpieces like Suleymaniye Mosque (inaugurated in 1557) and Selimiye Mosque (inaugurated in 1575); one of his disciples was responsible for the iconic Sultan Ahmed Mosque or Blue Mosque (completed in 1616).

-Ottoman palaces like the Topkapi (meaning Cannon Gate) which served as the imperial housing and headquarters between the 15th and 16th centuries CE, and the Dolmabahçe (meaning (Filled-in Garden) which replaced the former in mid-19th century CE, are also great examples of architectural excellence from the era, although the latter is also an example of the toxic largess that crippled the empire's economy.
+Ottoman palaces like the Topkapi (meaning Cannon Gate) which served as the imperial housing and headquarters between the 15th and 16th centuries, and the Dolmabahçe (meaning (Filled-in Garden) which replaced the former in mid-19th century, are also great examples of architectural excellence from the era, although the latter is also an example of the toxic largess that crippled the empire's economy.